Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Experiments

 \subsection{Scaling to Larger Architectures}

-To demonstrate that Bayesian-LoRA's benefits extend beyond the 7B scale, we evaluate on mathematical reasoning (MATH) with \textbf{Qwen2.5-14B-Instruct} (a dense 14B model) and \textbf{Qwen3-30B-A3B-Instruct-2507} (a mixture-of-experts model with 30B total parameters but ${\approx}\,3$B active parameters per token).
+To demonstrate \ours{}'s benefits beyond the 7B scale, we evaluate on mathematical reasoning (MATH) with \textbf{Qwen2.5-14B-Instruct} (a dense 14B model) and \textbf{Qwen3-30B-A3B-Instruct-2507} (hereafter \textbf{Qwen3-30B-A3B}; an MoE model with 30B total parameters but ${\approx}\,3$B active parameters per token).

 Table~\ref{tab:math_large_models} compares \ours{} against Baseline FT, Dropout, Temperature Scaling, LA (post-hoc), and BLoB.
 On Qwen2.5-14B-Instruct, \ours{} achieves CoT-NLL of $0.513$ and CoT-ECE of $5.81$, outperforming all baselines while improving accuracy to $51.1\%$.
 On Qwen3-30B-A3B, both NLL and ECE improve with no accuracy loss, confirming the $\mathcal{O}(rc)$ overhead remains negligible at scale.